C043/c043-nvim/README.md

 # C043 - NVIM
-This is my personal neovim configuration, I started with [Kickstart](https://github.com/nvim-lua/kickstart.nvim) and then I tweaked things as I like them.
-It' a forever WIP as it changes with me.
+This is my personal neovim configuration, I started with [Kickstart](https://github.com/nvim-lua/kickstart.nvim) and then I tweaked things as I liked them.
+It's a forever WIP as it changes with me.

 ## How to use
 1. Clone the repository in ~/.config